 Related Content:

 Infestations by ectoparasites such as scabies, bedbugs, and body lice are common.
 Diagnosis requires history, including social drivers of health such as living environment, and physical examination.
-Author Aileen Y. Chang, MD, MSPH, of UCSF, joins JAMA Senior Editor Karen Lasser, MD, to discuss Scabies, Bedbug, and Body Lice Infestations: A Narrative Review.
+Author Aileen Y. Chang, MD, of UCSF, joins JAMA Senior Editor Karen Lasser, MD, to discuss Scabies, Bedbug, and Body Lice Infestations: A Narrative Review.

 Related Content: